kris96tian/Phylogenetic_Tree_Generator/README.md

 # Phylogenetic Tree Builder

-Phylogenetic Tree Builder is a Python application built using Streamlit.
+Phylogenetic Tree Builder is a Python application built using the Flask-Framework.
 It provides functionalities for constructing phylogenetic trees using various clustering methods and algorithms.

 ## Features